jeremy-meyer/Jeremy_Projects/Grad_Projects/Multicolinearity/readme.md

-In this project, I explored the consequences of violating the assumption of low multicolinearity between the predictors.
+In this project, I explored the consequences of multicolinearity in multiple regression via simulation.